OSharpe001/dev_squared_app/frontend/README.md

 ## Issues I couldn't resolve:

-- Staying on the Current Blog page after creating or updating a blog.
+- Staying on the Current Blog page after  updating a blog.

 - Having the screen re-render to show the updated list of comments after deleting one.

-- There is a rapid amount of re-renders when logging-out.
+- There is a large amount of rapid re-renders when logging-out.

-- after deleting a comment, the screen does not refresh.
+- After deleting a comment, the screen does not refresh.
 Making it look like the comment wasn't deleted (but it was).

-Add that to the issue that my "back to home" button doesn't work, things are not looking pretty.
+-The "Back to Blogs" button doesn't work.
+There are a lot of re-renders and client ends up back on the "Current Blog" page they were trying to leave.

 ---